-Many small-business owners assume workers’ compensation can cover all employee issues.
-But for the record, that's not the case.
+Many small business owners assume workers’ compensation can cover all employee issues.
+But that's not the case.

 The confusion probably stems from the fact that workers’ comp has two parts.
 The first typically pays for an employee’s medical bills and lost wages after a work injury or illness.
 The second can help pay for legal expenses when employees sue the business over work injuries that were either ineligible for benefits or that were caused by the employer's negligence.

 It’s the name of this second part that causes confusion: employer’s liability insurance.